 In Revelstoke, snow means powder with an average of 40 to 60 feet (12 to 18 metres) of snowfall annually in our tenure.
 Snow starts falling in September, serving up early season turns in December and fresh powder until April.

 Average temperatures at tree line are -7°C (20°F) delivering light, dry snow, and our geographical location in BC’s interior means our tenure develops a snowpack that is perfectly balanced between denser coastal snow, and lower-density continental snow found in the Rockies.
-This contributes to a remarkably stable and supportive snowpack, meaning we can ski a wide variety of terrain all winter long.
+This contributes to a generally stable and supportive snowpack, meaning we can ski a wide variety of terrain all winter long.